MaryVal-Cutie/Intro-to-cybersecurity/unit-1-foundations-and-threats/1.1 - CIA Triad and Authentication/1.1.5 - Methods of Authentication/README.md

 ### Lecture Notes
 > From the course notes reviewed in class, take note on the material from this lesson as it relates to the Lesson Objectives and Guiding Question(s):
+To use a certificate, the server owner must provide a 3rd party authority with documentation.
 ...

 ### Application / Personal Research / Summary